BenTalagan/glaemscribe/README.md

 Prior todos
 -----------

-* Design a full-featured opentype Tengwar font by extending the Free Tengwar Font Project specifications.
+* Deeper integration/design of full-featured OpenType Tengwar fonts.
 * Rewrite the charset editor which is now obsolete since the introduction of virtual chars.

 License